arob5/arob5.github.io/_posts/2024-03-06-linear-map-GP.md

 ---
-title: Linearly Transforming Gaussian Process Priors
+title: Gaussian Conditioning under Linear Transformations
-subtitle: I derive how a linear transformation of a Gaussian process prior influences the Gaussian process posterior, and consider some special cases.
+subtitle: I derive generalizations of the standard Gaussian conditioning identities whereby components of the Gaussian vector are subject to linear maps, and highlight applications to Gaussian processes.
 layout: default
 date: 2024-03-06
 keywords: GP